 Pablo Vercelli joined ASML in 2013 as Vice President Human Resources for Corporate Projects.
 Mr. Vercelli joined ASML from AkzoNobel where his most recent role was Global HR Director for the Decorative Paints business.
 Before AkzoNobel, he worked for a number of global organizations such as PPG Industries, ICI Paints.
 He completed a Master degree in Human Resources and Organizational Change Management in Buenos Aires and later on overtook an MBA in Warwick Business School, England.

-Peter Flade advises the executive teams of some of the world’s most influential companies on how to increase productivity and improve business results by unleashing the potential of their people.
-He has helped companies increase the engagement, well-being and productivity of hundreds of thousands of employees.
-A particular focus is helping companies grow organically through enduring customer relationships built by their employees.
+Peter Flade advises some of the world’s most influential companies how to increase productivity and grow by unleashing the potential of their people.
+He has helped leaders and managers increase the engagement, productivity and customer focus of hundreds of thousands of employees.

 Ram Charan is a world-renowned business advisor, author and speaker who has spent the past 35 years working with many top companies, CEOs, and boards of our time.
 In his work with companies including GE, MeadWestvaco, Bank of America, DuPont, Novartis, EMC, 3M, Verizon, Aditya Birla Group, Tata Group, GMR, Max Group, Yildiz Holdings, and Grupo RBS, he is known for cutting through the complexity of running a business in today’s fast changing environment to uncover the core business problem.
 His real-world solutions, shared with millions through his books and articles in top business publications, have been praised for being practical, relevant and highly actionable—the kind of advice you can use Monday morning.